Book Consultation

 Reviewed and fact-checked by Sharad Gondaliya, CPA (Canada & USA)

-Sharad Gondaliya, CPA (Canada & USA), has over 10 years of experience helping hundreds of Canadian business owners.
-Gondaliya CPA serves incorporated businesses across Ontario and Canada with compilation and review engagements, corporate tax, bookkeeping, GST/HST, payroll, and CRA representation.
+Sharad Gondaliya, CPA (Canada & USA), has over 15 years of experience helping hundreds of Canadian business owners.
+Gondaliya CPA has been a Registered Ontario CPA firm since 2013, serving incorporated businesses across Ontario and Canada with compilation engagements, corporate tax, bookkeeping, GST/HST, payroll, and CRA representation.
+Review engagements and audits are referred to a Registered public accountant.
 Verify our firm on the CPA Ontario public firm directory.

 Disclaimer: This article is educational information only and is not tax, legal, or financial advice.
 It reflects CRA, CPA Canada, and CPA Ontario rules current to 2026, including CSRS 4200 for compilation engagements and CSRE 2400 for review engagements.
 A compilation expresses no assurance; a review expresses limited assurance.
+Gondaliya CPA performs compilation engagements and does not perform review engagements or audits; those are referred to a Registered public accountant.
 Outcomes depend on your specific facts and rules can change.
-Please consult a licensed CPA in Canada or Ontario before acting.
-Fees are subject to applicable taxes.
+Please consult a Registered CPA in Canada or Ontario before acting.

 Scroll to Top